anishumairaa/APAC-HPC-AI-2025-UPMTeam2/NWChem.md

 - Implementation of Hybrid Parallelization where threads would share memory efficiently within a node (OpenMP + MPI)
 - Adjustments in the input file such changing the memory directives and removal of SCF energy block
 ## Optimized PBS Script
-From the baseline script, we created an optimized version 'script.pbs'
+From the baseline script, we created an optimized version `script.pbs`
 ```
 #!/bin/bash
 #PBS -P ph60